dis-sg/dis-sg.github.io/_posts/2025-06-28-nhg-health-rebrand.md

 The new logo channels the same spirit of its predecessor, from its upward stance to the colour scheme.
 By using solid shapes to form the figure, the logo has enough visual weight to look good on small digital screens.

-Dark blue-teal gradients seem to be the focus of the new brand identity in its brand collateral.
-It is soothing to the eye and provides a good contrast to SingHealth’s bright orange corporate colour.
+Dark blue-teal gradients seem to be the focus of the new brand identity as seen in its refreshed brand collateral.
+The colour scheme is soothing to the eye and provides a good contrast to SingHealth’s bright orange corporate colour.

 <figure>
 <img src="https://i.imgur.com/WQbcEDF.jpg" alt="">